 The themes that emerged in the conversation brought to mind a wonderful article called “Why Your Sensitivity is Really a Strength” by Crystal Hoshaw, from earlier this year, which I think is helpful in putting the passions stirred by this little corporate-speak preachy chart, into better perspective.
 I think the article’s advice about looking at emotional reactions like they’re icebergs with layers and levels, is helpful.
 I wonder what lies beneath strong emotional reactions, like neediness, anger, frustration.
 I had to look at my own reactions in this conversation among friends and friends of friends and wonder about what was getting stirred up in me.

 My biggest take away from the conversation was noticing the diversity of sensibilities and sensitivities and how for myself, I like to work at (and help others work at) being freer in communicating what’s on my mind and what I need, and more accepting of others doing the same; and also knowing we can’t always get everything we want or think we need.
-And that that’s very often ok – like when you choose to stay at the job or in the relationship anyway – even if disappointing.
+And that that’s very often ok – like when you choose to stay at the job or in the relationship anyway – even if disappointment happens.

 Whether we ultimately get what we want from ourselves and other people in our lives, it’s still valuable to be able to articulate our needs for ourselves, and to share them with others when we choose to – and especially when the relationships matter to our personal and professional lives.**